 Internet connection – Hikari Fiber

 The rather aging GTX 970 (4GB) card runs silently below 40 degrees (without the fans spinning), thanks to a GPU bios flash.

 I build a new PC every 5 or 6 years, and they usually last well for that time.
-Only if I get back into gaming do I feel the need to upgrade the video card to something like an RTX 3060 Ti sometime this year if and when the prices drop.
+I currently play Apex Legends on a 240Hz gaming monitor, so I really need to upgrade the video card to something like an RTX 3060 Ti sometime this year if and when the prices drop.
 Fingers crossed!

 Here’s a quick introduction to Building Computers.